Backup or Sync files to OneDrive for business with given solutions:

 If the system drive gets virus infected and encrypted your files, this change will also sync to OneDrive cloud.
-Therefore, you want to change the-the OneDrive folder to another location.
-For backup purposes, it is recommended to move OneDrive folder to external drive.
+Therefore, you may want to change the OneDrive folder to another location.
+For backup purposes, it is recommended to move OneDrive folder to an external drive.

-4. When it completes, go back to the OneDrive setup screen, and sign in with your OneDrive account.
+Step 4.
+When it completes, open OneDrive and sign in with your OneDrive account.

 Map OneDrive for Business as a network drive

 To use backup tool like Backup and Restore or File History to backup to OneDrive, you can map OneDrive as a network drive.